apple-fritter/yawp_2/README.md

 4. Open a terminal and navigate to the script directory.

-5. Run the script using the following command:
+5. Make the script executable and execute it using the following command:
    ```bash
    yawp2.sh
    ```
 Follow the prompts to provide the input and output paths.
 The default output path will be displayed, which you can use or specify a different path.

 ## The diskdefines file
+> The script now automates the process of modifying the `diskdefines` file inside an ISO image.

 The diskdefines file is a text file used in Ubuntu and some other Linux distributions to provide metadata about an ISO image.
 It is typically found in the root directory of the ISO file and is named "diskdefines".
 This file contains information such as the name and version of the distribution, release date, and other details.
 It is used by the installer to display this information during the installation process.

-Here's an example of the contents of a diskdefines file:
+### Example diskdefines file:

 ```
 #define DISKNAME  Ubuntu 20.04 LTS